As noted in our “Adults” section, in today’s HIIT craze that has swept the nation, people are prone to injury. That is a fact. I’ve lived it.

 3) We get to know each other better.

 This last one could rank either at the top or bottom of your list, but we enjoy getting to know you.
-Schools that teach only group classes are incredibly impersonal, in some cases the instructors write their students’ names on their uniforms so that they can remember them.
-Especially for kids, this becomes a problem.
-How can you really be of help to a growing child when you can’t even remember her name?
+Schools that teach only group classes are less personal.
+In some cases the instructors write their students’ names on their uniforms in Korean or Japanese so that they can remember them.
+Especially for kids, this becomes an impediment to progress.
+How can you be of good help to a growing child when you can’t even remember their name?
 We know the kids’ names, favorite movies and toys, how they’re doing in school…we stay in the know.

 Our semi-private not only gives us time to get to know our students better, but in the case of children, we get to know the parents as well, and that is valuable.